programminghistorian/jekyll/lessons/creating-network-diagrams-from-historical-sources.md

 *Which types of relationships do you observe?*

-Rough categorizations of: Form of help, intensity of relationships, duration of help, time of help, time of first meeting (both coded in 6-months steps)
+Rough categorizations of: Form of help, intensity of relationships, duration of help, time of help, time of first meeting (both coded in 6-months steps).

 *Which attributes are relevant?*